ebd622/k8s-into/session_5.md

     │   ├── NOTES.txt
     │   ├── serviceaccount.yaml
     │   ├── service.yaml
-    │   └── tests					# The test files
-    │       └── test-connection.yaml
+    │   └── tests					# The test files (optional, can be removed) │       └── test-connection.yaml
     └── values.yaml					# The default values for your templates
 ```